sportsbookguru/sportsbookguru.github.io/README.md

 The easiest way to make money quickly is by taking advantage of the new user promos that many books are offering.
 Below I have detailed a list of my favorite sign-up bonuses and the best way to take advantage of them.
 See [How To Guarantee Winnings From Risk Free Bets](#how-to-guarantee-winnings-from-risk-free-bets) section above for more details on how to use these sign-up bonuses for **guaranteed cash**.

+<i>Note - encourage you to check the terms & conditions on the book's website for yourself in case they change since the time of writing of this page</i>

 <table width ="100%">
   <col style="width:20%">
   <col style="width:40%">